 March 2, 2010: Don Kent, the dean of WBZ weather forecasters, dies at age 92.

 July 8, 2010: Bradley Jay, longtime WBCN announcer and, formerly, Dan Rea’s executive producer, gets his own Sunday night show, “Jay Talking.”

 October 1, 2010: WBZ wins the Marconi Award for “Legendary Radio Station of the Year.”

 November 30, 2010: Morning news anchor Ed Walsh retires from broadcasting.

 April 4, 2011: WBZ announces that the new morning news anchor is Joe Matthieu.
-The Emerson College grad has more than two decades of news experiencel he had most recently been working in Washington DC.
-His first day will be May 16th.
+The Emerson College grad has more than two decades of news experience.
+He had most recently been working in Washington, D.C.
+His first day is May 16th.